Skip to Main Content

 Students have averaged a 93% pass rate over the last six testing cycles.

-Graduates of La Salle University’s Bachelor of Science in Nursing (BSN) program achieved a 91.59% first-time pass rate on their national licensure exam for the most-recent testing cycle—a pass rate that exceeds the Pennsylvania and national averages.
+Graduates of La Salle University’s Bachelor of Science in Nursing (BSN) program achieved a 91.59% first-time pass rate on their national licensure exam for the most-recent testing cycle.

 The Pennsylvania State Board of Nursing confirmed the National Council Licensure Examination (NCLEX-RN) first-time pass rate for La Salle’s recently graduated nursing students during the most-recent exam cycle, for the period of Oct.
 1, 2021–Sept.
 30, 2022.